atefm/pDMM/README.md

 where parameters in [ ] are optional.

-`-c, --corpus`: Specify the path to the input corpus file.
+`-c, --corpus` Specify the path to the input corpus file.

-`-n, --num-topics`: Specify the number of topics.
+`-n, --num-topics` Specify the number of topics.
 The default is 20.

-`-a, --alpha`: Specify the hyper-parameter alpha.
+`-a, --alpha` Specify the hyper-parameter alpha.
 The default value is 0.1.

-`-b, --beta`: Specify the hyper-parameter beta.
+`-b, --beta` Specify the hyper-parameter beta.
 The default value is 0.01, which is a common setting in the literature [[5]](#references).
 Following [[6]](#references), the users may consider a `beta` value of 0.1 for short texts.

-`--output-path`: Specify the output path for the results, which are saved in a folder at the path containing the files `topWords` and `topicAssignments`.
+`--output-path` Specify the output path for the results, which are saved in a folder at the path containing the files `topWords` and `topicAssignments`.
 If a path is not given, output will not be saved.

-`--iterations`: Specify the number of Gibbs sampling iterations.
+`--iterations` Specify the number of Gibbs sampling iterations.
 The default value is 2,000.

-`--num-words`: Specify the number of top words to be presented and/or saved for each topic.
+`--num-words` Specify the number of top words to be presented and/or saved for each topic.
 The default value is 20.

 Consider the following example: